Barclays, Wachovia to pay $378 million to settle U.S. mortgage claims

-NEW YORK British bank Barclays Plc and U.S. bank Wachovia, now part of Wells Fargo & Co, will pay a combined $378 million to resolve claims over toxic mortgage-backed securities sold to now-failed credit unions, a U.S. credit union regulator said on Monday.
+NEW YORK British bank Barclays Plc (BARC.L) and U.S. bank Wachovia, now part of Wells Fargo & Co (WFC.N), will pay a combined $378 million to resolve claims over toxic mortgage-backed securities sold to now-failed credit unions, a U.S. credit union regulator said on Monday.

 Barclays will pay $325 million and Wachovia will pay $53 million, the National Credit Union Administration said.
 The companies are settling without admitting wrongdoing, the NCUA said.